snikproject/blog/_posts/2017-06-01-qualitycheck.md

 Some classes don't have a specified superclass and thus are not connected to the rest of the hierarchy.
 <h4>Solution</h4>
 Because nearly all have a subtop statement, we use this automatically to add a superclass statement to the graph <code>http://www.snik.eu/ontology/virtual</code> for classes that don't have one already.
-As this create a very unbalanced tree, you can display those classes below and try to find a more specific superclass for them.
+As this creates a very unbalanced tree, you can display those classes below and try to find a more specific superclass for them.
 <br/>
 <input type="button" id="sgvizler-button-missingsuperclass" value="List Classes with Missing Superclass" />
 <div id="sgvizler-div-missingsuperclass"